learnzie/intro-section-with-dropdown-navigation-main/README.md

 ## The challenge

-The challenge is to build out this intro section with dropdown navigation and get it looking as close to the design as possible.

 The users should be able to:

 - View the relevant dropdown menus on desktop and mobile when interacting with the navigation links